Kurt Fiebig: Life and career

-"Kurt Fiebig, a pupil of Schreker, does not shy away from seeing himself as a successor to Paul Hindemith," reads a tribute to his 75th birthday; Fiebig himself described Hindemith as the "greatest living composer" of the 1920s and even placed him above Béla Bartók, Igor Stravinsky and Arnold Schönberg..
+"Kurt Fiebig, a pupil of Schreker, does not shy away from seeing himself as a successor to Paul Hindemith," reads a tribute to his 75th birthday; Fiebig himself described Hindemith as the "greatest living composer" of the 1920s and even placed him above Béla Bartók, Igor Stravinsky and Arnold Schoenberg.

 Fiebig's older sister Eva Fiebig was a well-known actress, his sister Irma Brandes, who was married to the National Socialist mayor of Cologne Robert Brandes, was a journalist and writer whose poems Fiebig set to music.

 Fiebig died in Jenfeld at the age of 80.